-After years of rumors and talk of a Persian version of the Jersey Shore, the nightmare is becoming reality this March when “the Shahs of Sunset” premiers on Bravo.
+After years of rumors and talk of a Persian version of the Jersey Shore, it’s becoming reality this March when “the Shahs of Sunset” premiers on Bravo.
 The show will follow six wealthy Iranian-American graduates of Beverly Hills High School who live in Los Angeles, mostly work in real estate, and love to drink, party, and fight.
-Among them are A$A Soltan (whose music career I profiled briefly here) as well as what is probably American mainstream TV’s first openly gay Iranian, Reza Farahan.
-The rest of the cast is pretty forgettable.
+Among them are A$A Soltan as well as what is probably American mainstream TV’s first openly gay Iranian, Reza Farahan..

 So far, Bravo’s released only one two-minute trailer (which you can watch here).
 The clip begins with a quick history lesson (“when the Revolution happened, we had to flee the old country… we really didn’t get to take our wealth with us… so we ended up in Beverly Hills!”) followed by various snippets of them describing their love of luxury and all things gold.
 One particularly revealing highlight is when one cast member explains to the audience, “we don’t work in buildings- we own them.”
 Basically, every stereotype Iranians have ever had about rich Beverly Hills Iranians is now going to be broadcast for the world to see.
 Talk about airing dirty laundry!

 The reaction among Iranian-American bloggers has thus far been cautiously receptive.
 Charlotte Safavi expressed her excitement over the show, noting that the average income of Iranian-Americans is 50% above the American average but also reminding Americans “in the Heartland” that the cast is not representative of all Iranian-Americans.